nlambriICH/TMIAutomation/README.md

 * for Eclipse v15: download the zip file `ESAPI15_TMIAutomation-vx.x.x.x.zip`
 * for Eclipse v16: download the zip file `ESAPI16_TMIAutomation-vx.x.x.x.zip`

-If you are on a research workstation (TBox), you can immediately run the script - TMIAutomation.esapi.dll - by setting the database in research mode from the RT Administration module of Eclipse.
+If you are on a research workstation (_TBox_), you can immediately run the script `TMIAutomation.esapi.dll` by setting the database in research mode from the RT Administration module of Eclipse.
 Otherwise, the plug-in script `TMIAutomation.esapi.dll` needs to be **approved** in the Eclipse application.